 Payment inquiries can be addressed to firstname.lastname@example.org.
 Do not e-mail credit card or banking information.

 Due to the semester fee payment schedule (see Fees), there is normally no refund of fees for graduate students who withdraw from courses.
-If no course registration exists, registration must be maintained by registering in either the thesis or project.
-If there is a credit on a student’s account and a refund request is made, allow two to three weeks for processing.
+If no course registration exists, registration must be maintained by registering in either the thesis or project (except for students in course-based programs without course offerings in the Spring semester).

 Fee Reduction Schedule for Course Revision Period: For Non-Degree Graduate Students